Be Unapologetically You!

-Join Us for Queer and Now!
+Join Us for the Ninth Annual Queer & Now Conference

 Queer & Now is the annual LGBTQ+ conference at De Anza College that focuses on the larger and local LGBTQ+ community, student success, equity, intersectionality and social justice concerns.

-This year's conference theme was "At Home In the Intersections."
+500The 2021 conference theme was "At Home In the Intersections."
 You can still watch the video recording of this online event, held on May 27, 2021.

 The keynote speaker was adrienne maree brown, a writer, advocate and cohost of the podcasts "Octavia's Parables," "Emergent Strategy" and "How to Survive the End of the World.
 (Photo credit: Anjali Pinto)